abhishekpcnair/Podr/README.md

 ## 🧪 Development & Testing

-We believe in robust testing. `podr` comes with a full `pytest` suite and a script to generate test resources in your cluster.
+`podr` comes with a full `pytest` suite and a script to generate test resources in your cluster.

 ### Generating Test Resources